-6. What will they have to do?
+6. What will I have to do?

-This trial will run during your relative / friends stay in hospital.
-Depending on the treatment group that they are allocated to, the drugs have different dosing regimens.
+This trial will run during your stay in hospital.
+Depending on the treatment group you are allocated to, the drugs have different dosing regimens.
 These are described briefly in the trial flowchart, and in more detail below: